Quantitative Knowledge and Inquiry

-Quantitative analysis enables one to understand and analyze quantitative information presented in various formats.
-It involves reasoning by symbolic, numerical, or geometrical means; determining various ways to solve problems, and predicting possible consequences.
+Area Objectives: Through these courses, students will explore how one or more fields--mathematics, statistics, computing, and the social sciences--understand and analyze quantitative information.
+This involves reasoning by symbolic, numerical, or geometrical means, and determining various ways to solve problems while predicting possible consequences.

 |CJC 206: Statistics|